Can Stem Cells Heal the Brain After Stroke?

 How Does This Therapy Help Stroke Recovery?

-This innovative therapy aims to repair damaged brain tissue, restore lost neurological functions, and promote overall healing.
-The treatment typically involves the following steps:
+This innovative therapy focuses on repairing damaged brain tissue, restoring lost neurological functions, and promoting overall recovery.
+Treatment usually involves several key steps:

 1. Sourcing and Processing